chaluvadis/relax-theme-semantic-focus/README.md

 }
 ```

-Example:
+Swap the `workbench.colorTheme` value to `Relaxed Theme - Day Light` or `Relaxed Theme - Night Warm` to preload another variant.

+## Preview

 ![Theme Design](https://github.com/chaluvadis/relax-theme-semantic-focus/raw/HEAD/images/themes.gif)

 ## Credits

-This extension is inspired by and builds upon the original Relaxed Theme.
-Many thanks to the [Relaxed](https://marketplace.visualstudio.com/items?itemName=mischah.relaxed-theme) Theme authors and contributors for the foundational palette and design ideas.

-If you maintain or know the canonical link for the Relaxed Theme you’d like credited, feel free to open a PR to add it here.
+Relaxed Theme – Semantic Focus draws inspiration from the original [Relaxed Theme](https://marketplace.visualstudio.com/items?itemName=mischah.relaxed-theme).
+Thanks to its creators for the foundation that made these focused variants possible.
+If you have attribution updates, open a PR.

 ## Contributing

-- Open issues and PRs with before/after screenshots where possible.
+- File issues or PRs with before/after screenshots whenever practical.
-- Keep contrast at or above WCAG AA (4.5:1) for critical UI.
+- Maintain WCAG AA contrast (4.5:1) for core UI elements.
-- Maintain the core palette; introduce new colors sparingly.
+- Keep new colors aligned with the existing palette families.
-- Test across macOS and Windows, and with TS/JS, C# files.
+- Test on macOS and Windows, and sample TypeScript, JavaScript, C#, and Markdown files before submitting.

 ## License

 See [LICENSE](https://github.com/chaluvadis/relax-theme-semantic-focus/blob/HEAD/LICENSE).

----
-Enjoy coding with a calm, consistent, and semantic‑rich theme.
+Enjoy a calmer, clearer editor experience—day, night, or in between.